influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 #### Members (role:`member`)

 Members are Chronograf users who have been added to organizations but do not have any functional capabilities.
 Members cannot access any resources within an organization and thus effectively cannot use Chronograf.
-Instead, a member can only access Purgatory.
+Instead, a member can only access Purgatory, where the user can [switch into organizations](#navigating-organizations) based on assigned roles.

 By default, new organizations have a default role of `member`.
 If the Default organization is Public, then anyone who can authenticate, would become a member, but not be able to use Chronograf until an administrator assigns a different role.